 - the supported GRA or postdoc’s research relevance to local/regional and national priorities

 - potential for individual and programmatic productivity and impacts

 - other considerations that advocate for a sound investment of NHAES funds

 Based on funding and institutional strategies to grow doctoral student numbers, we may fund relatively fewer postdoctoral scientists in favor of supporting a greater number of GRAs in this round of the competition for personnel.
 If you request a Postdoc but are also willing to cover a doctoral GRA should the postdoc award not be funded, please note this prominently in your proposal document.

 Proposal Timing and Format

-An annual request for postdoctoral funding proposals will occur each year, concurrent with the annual request for NHAES project proposals.
-Award decisions will be made shortly following review of new NHAES project proposals, so those PIs receiving approval for new projects may be considered forpostdoc support funding.
+An annual request for GRA and postdoctoral funding proposals will occur each year, following the annual request for NHAES project proposals.
+This year the proposals must be submitted by November 12.
+Award decisions will be made shortly following review of new NHAES project proposals, so those PIs receiving approval for new projects may be considered for GRA or postdoc support funding.

 For more information, please see the NHAES Research Projects Manual.